-Note1: presented in "Financial assets and liabilities at fair value through profit or loss" in the comprehensive income statement.
+Note1: presented in "Financial assets and liabilities at fair value through profit or loss/Gains (losses) on investment property" in the comprehensive income statement.

-Note2: presented in "Unrealized gains (losses) from available-for-sale financial assets" in the comprehensive income statement.
+Note2: presented in "Unrealized gains (losses) from available-for-sale financial assets/Gains (losses) on revaluation" in the comprehensive income statement.